Alex-Werner/SBTree/README.md

 For development purpose, I decided that being able to console view the object without all the nested parent thing was handy a clean.
 That's the only reason.
 But Node V.12 is old enough already, no point sticking to the past.

+### Caveat :

+Right now, due to FS adapter requiring reference from tree for autoload.
+And adapter being called beforehand (for props passing).
+You need to listen for the event `.on('ready')` first.